kestal/univers/Species/Dwarves.md

 ## Society

 The dwarf society is somewhat difficult for humans to understand.
-They have cultural realms, wich means that two cities, even apart from thousands of kilometers, could be in one same realm, yet being surrounded by other cities from other realms.
+They have cultural realms, which means that two cities, even apart from thousands of kilometers, could be in one same realm, yet being surrounded by other cities from other realms.
 Every realm is ruled by a leading party, the political systems vary from one to another, but monarchy is the most common form.

 The [Wise Council](/Organization/Wise Council.md), elected every eight years, is there to have a bridge between each dwarf realm.